-LESLIE: We’ve got Rob in Iowa whose basement walls seem to be coming in on themselves.
+LESLIE: We’ve got Rob in Iowa who is seeing his basement walls bowing in.
 What is going on at your money pit?

 ROB: I’ve got some basement walls that are heaving in and I need a permanent solution that’s not going to bankrupt me.

 ROB: Basically, what I’ve got is I’ve got some wall anchors that have been installed about seven years ago.
 I’ve been keeping those tight and the walls are still heaving in.
 They had a drought here in Iowa last summer and this year, we’ve had quite a bit of rain.
 So, walls are bowing in up to 2 inches in places and I’m getting a little worried.

 TOM: Wow.
 Yeah, if your walls are bowed in 2 inches, Rob, unfortunately you’ve got a very serious problem on your hands that is not only impacting the structure of your home but also the value of your home.
 And if the walls have gotten that bad, we are well beyond the do-it-yourself fix stage.